How Does a Traditional 401(k) Work?

 Saving for retirement looks different for everyone, but a popular plan that many people utilize is a traditional 401(k).
 As a pre-tax retirement savings account, traditional 401(k) plans allow you to invest in your retirement before paying taxes.

-For example, if you save $10,000 in your 401(k) plan, you donโ€™t pay taxes on that amount, which lowers your taxable income each year.
+For example, if you save $10,000 in your 401(k) plan, you donโ€™t pay taxes on that amount.
+This lowers your taxable income each year.
 The money is only taxed when you withdraw the funds in retirement, which may be a lower tax rate than you had while employed.

 Setting Up a Traditional 401(k)

-Because 401(k) contributions are deducted from your payroll, in order to participate in a plan, you will first need to determine how much you want to contribute when you enroll.
-By choosing a set percentage, that amount will be deducted from your paycheck each pay period before your income is taxed.
+401(k) contributions are deducted from your payroll.
+To participate, you will first need to determine how much you want to contribute when you enroll.
+Choose a set percentage amount that will be deducted from your paycheck each pay period before your income is taxed.

-When contributing to a traditional 401(k) plan, you will have the option to select from a variety of investments, including stocks and bonds, mutual funds, and more.
+When contributing to a traditional 401(k) plan, you will have the option to select from a variety of investments.
+These options include stocks and bonds, mutual funds, and more.
+Diversifying your investments can help manage tolerance risk.ย

 IRS Requirements

-As a pre-tax retirement savings plan, the Internal Revenue Service (IRS) has specific requirements that traditional 401(k) participants must follow, such as contribution limits and distribution schedules.
+As a pre-tax retirement savings plan, the Internal Revenue Service (IRS) has specific requirements that traditional 401(k) participants must follow.
+These include contribution limits and distribution schedules.

-A contribution limit is determined by the IRS on an annual basis, which restricts the amount of money that participants can deposit into a traditional 401(k) every year.
+A contribution limit is determined by the IRS on an annual basis.
+It restricts the amount of money that participants can deposit into a traditional 401(k) every year.
 You can find this yearโ€™s limits here.

 There are some leniencies for participants over the age of 50 who can enroll in catch-up contributions.
 The limit can change annually, but you can view this yearโ€™s total through the IRS.